kcherkashyna/Global_Logic_Petstore/documentation/[petstore] 1. Add a new pet to the store.md

 Given Create new pet object with valid input parameters: id, category, name, photoUrls, tags, status When Post request is sent
 Then Status code 200
-    And Response properties correspond to the expected And Response pet object parameters id, name, status correspond to the expected
+    And Response pet object parameters correspond to the preassigned pet object parameters
 ```
 ### Test Scenario Negative
 **2** User tries to add a new pet to the store with invalid parameter(s)